GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/stencil_function_basics.md

 ## Basic Stencil & Function Tips and Tricks

-Multiple stencils can be used sequantially with no impact on performanc - NDSL will combine these stencils during compilation.
+Multiple stencils can be used sequentially with no impact on performance - NDSL will combine these stencils during compilation.

-Similarly, a single stencil can have any number of `with computation()` and `with interval()` statments.
+Similarly, a single stencil can have any number of `with computation()` and `with interval()` statements.
 They do not need to appear in pairs, but often do (in which case they can be concisely stated as `with computation(), interval()`).
 Remember that all numerical calculations must be inside of these two statements (either directly in a stencil, or indirectly via a function call).

-When writing code in NDSL, it is generally best to prioritze readability and make your code as *approachable* as possible.
+When writing code in NDSL, it is generally best to prioritize readability and make your code as *approachable* as possible.
 NDSL will find ways to optimize it and make it as *fast* as possible.